vijaynbec/VijayN_CloudPractical/README.md

 Welcome to my curated portfolio of AWS infrastructure projects, built to demonstrate hands-on expertise in cloud architecture, DevOps automation, and data platform integration.

-Each demo reflects production-grade patterns with Terraform, CI/CD pipelines, Kubernetes orchestration, secure networking—designed to be modular, Databricks, Datalake, medalian pipeline and production ready patterns.
+Each demo reflects production-grade patterns with Terraform, CI/CD pipelines, Kubernetes orchestration, secure networking designed to be modular, Databricks, Datalake, medalian pipeline and production ready patterns.

 ## 🌟 Highlights